garywiz/chaperone/doc/source/ref/env.rst

   in ``regex`` can be referred to in the replacement as ``\n`` where 'n' is zero to refer to the entire matched string, or 1-n to specify the group number.

+``$(`shell-command`)``
+  Executes the specified shell command and inserts the resulting output.
+Note that the shell command may contain references to other environment variables.

 The forms above are patterned after ``bash`` and can be useful in cases where defaults are required.
 For example, if you wanted to specify the user for a service in the event no user was otherwise specified::